Two Sentinels

 Examples

-YES: "Water socks" OR closed-toe and gap-free water shoes
+YES: "Water socks" OR closed-toe water shoes

 Picture